-The Meadows golf course to reimburse 430 Pemberton Music Fest tickets
+The Meadows golf course to refund 430 Pemberton Music Fest tickets

 Around 430 tickets were sold through the golf organization starting from early May, with limits of four tickets per household.

-The Meadows had an arrangement with organizers Huka Entertainment, that began during the festival’s first year, in 2014.
+The Meadows had an arrangement with organizers Huka Entertainment to sell tickets that began in the festival’s first year in 2014.

 “We have the money in one of our accounts, we haven’t transferred it over (to Huka).
 We don’t usually transfer it over until the festival (weekend),” McLeod said.